Akvarion/simod_docker/README.md

 ros2 launch ur main.launch.py
 ```

 You should see the virtual space with two robots (mobile base and arms) facing each other and stopped in position (0,0,0).
+If the robots do not spawn correctly, a solution can be to delete the build folder and rebuild the whole workspace from scratch.

 ### Testing the application
 In order to try the application you can send a ros message to the topic corresponding to a robot and see if it responds correctly in the gazebo environment.